 The best way to get over these issues and start making real progress in the direction of your new interior space is to craft a design philosophy.
 This keeps you grounded and able in all of your decorating activities.
 Lacking this, you are likely to imbue your interior space with many different styles, maybe even clashing colors.
 Depending on how you feel in the store on a given day, you may come home with an African mask for the mantle piece and a Peruvian tapestry on the other side.
 While there’s nothing wrong with this, a philosophy can help you build a room for strength, clarity of vision and taste, as opposed to having a chaotic and cluttered amalgamation of stuff.

 Craft Two Spouse Columns

 On a sheet of paper, draw a line down the middle.
-Write the names of you and your partner, or whoever you share your space with at the top of both columns.
+Write the names of you and your spouse at the top of both columns.
 Then try to detail things you like in interior space.
 Use a mind map.
 Write down colors you like, historical periods you enjoy, whether you prefer modern or rustic, if you enjoy the idea of smart home technology, plus anything else you can think of.
 Then try to see where you both meet.
 If you both strongly enjoy rustic living, then you can use this as a guiding principle, especially when choosing expensive appliances such as those found in a kitchen.
 This, alongside the help of a wise renovations firm such as The Renovations Company http://www.therenovationcompany.com.au/ can help you communicate your goals more clearly, allowing you to arrive at your goals faster.